The Heath Is Green (1951 film)

 The Heath Is Green (Grün ist die Heide) is a 1951 West German drama film directed by Hans Deppe and starring Sonja Ziemann, Rudolf Prack, and Maria Holst.

 Plot

 The film is set in the Lüneburg Heath region.
 The plot centers around a poacher (Lüder Lüdersen), a game warden (Walter Rainer) hunting the poacher, the murder of a police officer, and two love affairs.
 The main love affair and the main source of moral conflict is between the game keeper and the poacher's daughter (Helga Lüdersen).
-The film has a happy ending, the murderer is arrested, Helga and Walter become a couple.
+The film has a happy ending: the murderer is arrested and Helga and Walter become a couple.